Table of Contents

 Here’s another situation where an SEO checker, audit tool, or internal linking tool truly shines.
 With the click of a button:

-Identify internal link issues (e.g., 400 and 500-page errors) that affect user access to information on your client’s website
+Identify internal link issues (e.g., 400 and 500-page errors) that affect user access to information on your client’s website.

 Uncover a missing HTTPS redirect.
-This is especially important since it provides a secure browsing experience and ensures data privacy
+This is especially important since it provides a secure browsing experience and ensures data privacy.

-Pinpoint internal linking opportunities, which improves traction to other web pages and overall link structure
+Pinpoint internal linking opportunities, which improves traction to other web pages and overall link structure.

 Beyond keyword monitoring and search visibility, it’s important to understand how content is received on a user-centric level.

 Monitoring content marketing metrics identifies what resonates most and how users interact with your client’s website.
 For example, is there significantly more website traffic and higher clickthrough rates for a particular content topic?
+If so, it’s an opportunity to create impactful strategies and replicate content ideas for greater impact.

 To get started, track key SEO metrics such as:

-Organic Search Traffic: The number of website visitors acquired through unpaid search engine results.
+Organic search traffic: The number of website visitors acquired through unpaid search engine results.
 Generating consistent SEO traffic is cost-effective and builds your client’s brand authority over time

-Bounce Rate: The percentage of visitors who leave your client’s website after viewing only one page.
+Bounce rate: The percentage of visitors who leave your client’s website after viewing only one page.
 A low bounce rate signifies that users are engaged with your client’s content, potentially leading to improved search rankings

-Clickthrough Rate: The ratio of website link clicks to the number of times it was displayed in search results.
+Clickthrough rate: The ratio of website link clicks to the number of times it was displayed in search results.
 Use this to evaluate the appeal of titles and meta descriptions

-Pages Per Session: The average number of pages a visitor views during a single session on your client’s website.
+Pages per session: The average number of pages a visitor views during a single session on your client’s website.
 If this metric is high, it indicates more website exploration, which positively impacts SEO rankings

-Average Time On Page: The average duration visitors spend on a specific page.
+Average time on page: The average duration visitors spend on a specific page.
 This also gives more insight into top-performing pages, which is an opportunity to encourage conversion-oriented behavior (e.g., using more CTAs)

-Conversion Rate: The percentage of website visitors who complete a desired action (e.g., making a purchase or filling out a contact form).
+Conversion rate: The percentage of website visitors who complete a desired action (e.g., making a purchase or filling out a contact form).
 A high conversion rate demonstrates the effectiveness of SEO efforts in driving valuable user interactions

 An SEO score can help evaluate the website's optimization level and identify areas for improvement by assessing multiple parameters according to search engine guidelines.

-6. Perform a Backlink Assessment
+6. Perform a backlink assessment

 Think of backlinks as external endorsements of your client’s website.
 High-quality backlinks have the potential to increase relevant search traffic, elevate search rankings, and open doors to collaborative opportunities.
 However, not all backlinks are created equally.